Antibiotics that Stain Your Teeth – What to do About It?

 Sometimes tooth discolouration may occur because of the medication you are taking.
 Common culprits are antibiotics (e.g. tetracycline, doxycycline).
 The staining slowly becomes part of your tooth structure, and is difficult to reverse.
 Thankfully, the latest technology has paved the way for numerous cosmetic dental procedures that you can use to mitigate discolouration.
 From porcelain veneers and crowns to professional teeth whitening, your family dentist in Richmond Hill will explain the options that apply to you and your situation.

 Tooth discolouration due to antibiotics occurs during the early stages of life a child’s teeth are still developing.
 Discolouration may also be caused by mouth rinses and washes that contain compounds like chlorhexidine.
 Some antihistamines and medicines used to control high blood pressure also have this side effect.

 You can make lifestyle changes that prevent your teeth from becoming discoloured.
 If you’re a smoker or coffee drinker, cutting back will help because smokers and coffee drinkers are at high risk of teeth discoloration.
 To make sure your dental health remains optimal, brush and floss daily and use a mouthwash or rinse to minimize tooth decay.
 Visit your local dental clinic for regular professional cleanings.
 A family dentistry can advise on how to prevent discolouration.

 How to treat/prevent teeth discoloration

-Sometimes dental materials can cause discoloration too.
-For instance, amalgam restorations can result in a discolored tooth.
-Discoloration may also be caused by genetics since some people naturally have a brighter and thicker enamel than others.
-Your dentist will review the cause of discoloration and determine the most suitable treatment for you.
+Sometimes dental materials can cause discolouration.
+For instance, amalgam restorations can result in a discoloured tooth.
+Discolouration may also be caused by genetics since some people naturally have a brighter and thicker enamel than others.
+Your dentist will investigate and discuss the cause(s) of your tooth discolouration, and determine the most suitable treatment for you.